-Everyone makes mistakes, but when a mistake threatens your future, you deserve a chance to set the record straight.
-The expunction process allows a person with a criminal record to clear a criminal rest participating in a criminal trial.
-An arrest can jeopardize a person’s ability to purchase a home or obtain a job or a loan.
-If you’ve been arrested and charged with a crime in Texas, an expunction can help you clear your name and start a new chapter.
+Everyone makes mistakes, but when a mistake threatens your future, you deserve a chance to clear your name and put an arrest behind you.
+Even an arrest can jeopardize your ability to purchase a home or obtain a job or a loan.
+If you are eligible, an expunction allows you to petition a court to have records relating to a criminal arrest destroyed.
+If you’ve been arrested and charged with a crime in Texas, an expunction can help you clear your name and move on from a brush with the law.

 Discuss Your Case With a Houston Expunction Lawyer